British passport: Inside cover

 In older passports, more specific reference was made to "Her Britannic Majesty's Principal Secretary of State for Foreign Affairs", originally including the name of the incumbent.

-In mid-July 2023, the Home Office announced that the British passports issued in King Charles's name were now being issued.
+In mid-July 2023, the Home Office announced that British passports were now being issued in King Charles's name.

 In non-UK issue passports, the request is made by the Governor or Lieutenant-Governor of the territory in "the Name of His Britannic Majesty".

 Information page

 British passports issued by HM Passport Office include the following data on the information page: